chunkypixel/atari-dev-studio/README.md

 7800basic is included as part of this extension with many thanks to Mike Saarna (RevEng).
 7800basic is an external project and can be downloaded separately [here](http://7800.8bitdev.org/index.php/7800basic).
 Further information about this release is available here at [AtariAge](http://atariage.com/forums/topic/222638-7800basic-beta-the-release-thread/.)

-### dasm (release 2.20.11 - 20171206)
+### dasm (release 2.20.12 - 20191214)
 dasm is a versatile macro assembler with support for several 8-bit microprocessors including MOS 6502 & 6507, Motorola 6803, 68705 & 68HC11, Hitachi HD6303 (extended Motorola 6801), and Fairchild F8.
 Matthew Dillon started dasm in 1987-1988.
-Olaf 'Rhialto' Seibert extended dasm in 1995.
-Andrew Davie maintained dasm in 2003-2008.
-During all this time, several other versions of dasm sprung up all over the net as well, making the exact chronology quite complicated.
-Peter Froehlich started maintaining dasm in 2008, hoping (against hope) to unify the various strands of development a little, and to maybe give dasm another 20 years of productive life. :-)
+Olaf 'Rhialto' Seibert extended dasm in 1995. dasm has also been maintained by Andrew Davie (2003-2008) and Peter Froehlich (2008-2015). the DASM team has taken over maintaining and updating dasm since 2019.

+dasm is an external project and can be downloaded seperately [here](https://dasm-assembler.github.io/).

 ## Emulation
 Atari Dev Studio includes the following emulators for testing purposes: